A Game of Dwarves

 A Game of Dwarves is a dwarf-themed real-time strategy dungeon management game developed by Zeal Game Studio and published by Paradox Interactive in 2012-2013.
 A PlayStation 3 version was in development but was cancelled before release.

 Gameplay

 The gameplay has been compared to the Dungeon Keeper game series.

 Reception

-The game received "mixed" reviews according to the review aggregation website Metacritic.
+The game received "mixed or average" reviews according to the review aggregation website Metacritic.
 Reviews of the game criticized its quality, saying A Game of Dwarves was a pale imitation of Dungeon Keeper and "astonishingly ugly".